Platform The IWE Sectors Resources How It Works About Book a call

 Strategy.
 The Blueprint becomes your live, measurable strategy document.
 We build it with you, and it's a living thing, not a one-off deliverable.

 Activation.
 The platform runs the daily infrastructure.
 Measurement (JD-R, deep-dive assessments).
 Communication (year-round, timed, targeted).
-Intervention routing (the rules that connect risk to the right support).
+Intervention routing (getting people to the support already in their package, when it matters).
 Manager dashboards and playbooks.

 Finance.
-Commission-only broker relationship.
+Paid by the insurers, like any broker.
 FCA-regulated.
 No separate management fee, no platform fee.
 The commission already embedded in your premiums funds the strategy work.

 What we do